hannnid/MGFusion-DTI/README.md

 cd MGFusion-DTI

 # create environment named MGFusion-DTI
-conda create -n coldstartcpi python=3.8.0
+conda create -n MGFusion-DTI python=3.8.0

 # then the environment can be activated to use
-conda activate coldstartcpi
+conda activate MGFusion-DTI

 # install bio_embeddings
 pip install bio-embeddings==0.2.2